emmajanedrews/base-template/_posts/2017-02-27-can-you-really-trust-zillows-zestimates.md

 {% include youtube.html %}

 *Can you trust Zillow’s Zestimates to provide an accurate value for your home?
-The answer is no, and there are a few reasons why.&nbsp;*
+The answer is no, and there are a few reasons why. &nbsp;*

 When you go to Zillow, you are able to get something called a Zestimate, which gives you the value of your home.
 Can you trust those Zestimates?&nbsp;